 My favorite spot is over in the valley in Van Nuys called Birrieria Mexico which is also not too far away from Kai Ramen which is another spot in the valley I recommend.

-This Combination Has Nothing to Do With Being Japanese Because It Is Just a Legit Noodle Pairing
+Birria Ramen is Not Meant to Be Japanese Because It Is Just a Legit Noodle Pairing

 I love my homies in the community making birria ramen happen, and the reason why I love it is because they are simply using ramen noodles.
 They are not claiming they are producing authentic ramen/Japanese food or anything of that nature.
 Instead, they are doing what they do by simply blending ramen noodles which are a staple in the community, along with birria.
 Something fake as f*ck food producers and other hack restaurateurs can not resist from doing because they are all about cultural appropriation when it comes to making a buck (the two most culturally appropriated foods recently are poke and ramen because they both have nothing to do with being Hawaiian or Japanese).